A Surge in Heroin Addiction in Orange County, CA Sounds Alarm

 “Naloxone saves lives; it just does,” Dr. Gulur stated.
 “Looking at the data from the coroner’s office, these are preventable deaths.”

 The cost of naloxone is skyrocketing, however, creating difficulty for communities to provide this important life-saving intervention harder to finance.
 Nevertheless, in the past few years more than 30 states have established policies designed to increase access to naloxone.
 In 2014, the U.S. Attorney General urged law enforcement agencies nationwide to train personnel to administer naloxone.
-Naloxone is not the answer to the heroin epidemic, but until more education and awareness is available regarding the dangers of opioids, it will save lives.
+Naloxone is not the answer to the opiate epidemic, but until more education and awareness is available regarding the dangers of opioids, it will save lives.

-Ranch Creek Recovery Treats Heroin Addiction
+Ranch Creek Recovery Treats Heroin and Opiate Addiction

 Because of its proximity to Orange County, California, Ranch Creek Recovery is an excellent option for receiving quality treatment for a heroin or prescription pain medication dependency.
 Ranch Creek Recovery offers a holistic inpatient treatment program that is tailored to the individual and encompasses all aspects of well-being.
 Located in the serene hills of Temecula, Ranch Creek Recovery provides just enough distance from Orange County to allow for treatment without the potential triggers or temptations of home.
 Call us for more information about our innovative treatment program at